salah-mohammed/GeneralKit/README.md

 }
 ```

-- default placeholder view for (UITableView and for UICollectionView):
+- Default placeholder view for (UITableView and for UICollectionView):
  put this code in App Delegate for (UITableView and for UICollectionView) in your app.
 ```swift
 GeneralListConstant.global.loadingDataHandler = {